Obesity hypoventilation syndrome (OHS)

 - Arterial blood gas

-Doctors can tell OHS from obstructive sleep apnea by high carbon dioxide levels in the blood when a person is awake.
+Doctors can tell OHS from obstructive sleep apnea because patients with OHS have high carbon dioxide levels in the blood when awake.

 The treatment involves breathing assistance using special machines (mechanical ventilation).
 Options include:

-- Mechanical ventilation through an incision in the neck (tracheostomy)
+- Breathing help through an opening in the neck (tracheostomy)

 Other treatments are aimed at weight loss, which can reverse OHS.